 De-clutter every area of your life.
 Work through problems in stages, which makes big things you’ve put off (such as burying unopened bank statements) feel manageable.
 Once you’ve sorted finances, time management, health, work, and relationships, you really will feel lighter and more in control.

 Reframe your thinking.
 Start working on being dynamic.
 Don’t think, “I’ll wait until Monday,” or “I’ll read this book and then start”.
 Just start; if you make a mistake, then fine – learn from it and do something different, but do something.

-Learn not to take things personally.
+Don’t take things personally.
 It’s one of the hardest but most helpful lessons you can learn.
 Miguel Ruiz says: “Nothing other people do is because of you.
 It is because of themselves.”
-Basically, you do you.
-Let them worry about themselves.
-Especially if they’re a negative influence.
+Basically, look after you.
+Let others worry about themselves.
+If they’re a negative influence, back away.
 Stop trying to win the unwinnable and do what you need to do to take care of yourself.